kazach7/kingdom-division/README.md

 Kingdom Division

-Graph algorithm being a solution to the following problem:
+Graph algorithm that is a solution to the following problem:

-In a given tree count possible combinations of such assigning color white or black to every vertex, that if a vertex is adjacent to a vertex in a different color, it must also be adjacent to a vertex in the same color.
+Given a tree, count possible combinations of such assigning color white or black to every vertex, that if a vertex is adjacent to a vertex with a different color, it must also be adjacent to a vertex with the same color.